-10/7/2019 - The heart of Berkeley Engineering for students is expanding.
-On the 10th anniversary of Engineering Student Services, the Bechtel Engineering Center will also become the site of Berkeley Engineering's Welcome Center, a place where visitors and prospective students can come to learn about everything the college has to offer.
+10/7/2019 - Berkeley Engineering's new welcome center was unveiled at the 10th anniversary celebration of Engineering Student Services.
+The center will serve as a place where visitors and students can learn what the college has to offer.

 5/4/2018 Graduate Division - At the UC-wide Grad Slam competition on May 3, environmental engineering doctoral student Joseph Charbonnet brought home the first-place ‘Slammy’ — and $9,000 in prize money — for his three-minute talk on using manganese-coated sand to capture, clean and re-use stormwater.